-Guidance for Pre K-12 School Operations for In-Person Learning:

-Updated Layered Prevention Strategies and New Recommendations
+Guidance for K-12 School Operations for In-Person Learning: Layered Prevention Strategies January 10, 2022

-January 18th, 2022

-Estill County Schools continue to work to maintain in-person instruction for our students as a priority.
-The purpose of this document is to provide information on prevention strategies that help protect our students, teachers, and staff and slow the spread of COVID-19 in our schools based on updated CDC guidelines and recommendations from KDPH.
+Schools are an essential part of community infrastructure and the continuation of in-person instruction for K-12 students is a priority.
+The purpose of this document is to provide information on prevention strategies that help protect students, teachers, and staff and slow the spread of COVID-19 in K-12 schools based on updated CDC guidelines.
+This guidance emphasizes the implementation of layered prevention strategies to protect students, teachers, and staff and is intended to help school administrators and local health officials select appropriate, layered prevention strategies in their communities.